soonos/soos_garage/README.md

 ImpoundFee = 50
 ```

-- Retrieve lost/uninsured vehicles at a cost
+- Retrieve lost and insured vehicles at a cost
 - Includes custom menu styling (`ImpoundCss`)

 ---